tjbrailey/Website/content/music.md

 **The Africa Trilogy**: Chinua Achebe: Three generations of African life---from pre- to post-colonialism---are covered in Achebe's devastating but essential trilogy.

-# What I'm listening to
+# What I'm Listening To
 **DJ Sabrina the Teenage DJ**: Charmed: DJSTTDJ's 2020 record is mammoth; 33 tracks and a run time of over three hours, this record sucks you in with its layered, nostalgic, and hypnotic house beats.

 **Herbie Hancock**: Thrust: Four tracks of synthy, groovy, spacey keyboards---one of Hancock's lesser known records, but an absolute journey nonetheless.